Sand Cay

+According to reports for 2025, Vietnam expanded the island to 40 hectares with land reclaimed from the sea.

 Sovereignty

-The island has been occupied by Vietnam since 1974, (first by South Vietnam, then by the Socialist Republic of Vietnam after 1975).
-However, no Vietnamese stations have been built.
+The island has been occupied by Vietnam since 1974 (first by South Vietnam, then by the Socialist Republic of Vietnam after 1975).
 By the later half of the 20th century, no nation had complete sovereignty on the islands.

 Geography

 Part of the Tizard Bank, Sand Cay lies 6.2 nmi east of Itu Aba Island, which is occupied by Taiwan.
 It is 450 m long, 102 m wide, and has an elevation of 3.5 m to 3.8 m at low tide.
 There is a 41 m high light house on the islet.
 Sand Cay is commonly confused with Sandy Cay which is a sandy shoal (coral reef) near Thitu Island.

+In 2022, news reports indicated that the Vietnamese government was engaged in dredging and landfill operations to expand the size of Sand Cay, Namyit Island, and Pearson Reef.
+The total area of the land reclaimed in these operations was estimated to be 170 hectares (420 acres).

 Ecology

-Sand Cay has no source of natural fresh water, but the islet's coral sand is covered with a thin layer of fertile humus mixing with guano.
-The vegetation mainly composes of Barringtonia asiatica, Ipomoea pes-caprae and Casuarinaceae's species as well as some kinds of grass.
+Sand Cay has no natural fresh water.
+The islet's coral sand is covered with a thin layer of fertile humus mixed with guano.
+The vegetation is mainly Barringtonia asiatica, Ipomoea pes-caprae, Casuarinaceae species and some grasses.
 In recent years, islanders have cultivated fruit trees such as pomelo, jackfruit, dragonfruit, sugar-apple and guava.
 Sand Cay is usually visited by seabirds, and its surrounding water is rich with fish, sea snails and sea cucumbers.